Fixed rate or variable rate?

 When to choose a variable rate?

-What makes interest rates vary?
+What causes interest rates to vary?

 Interest rates are set by the National Bank of Belgium based on the state of public finances.
 Today, public finances are not in good shape in Belgium, but paradoxically, it borrows at very low rates on the markets (sometimes even negative, which is a historical first).
 Why?
-Because the market estimates that Belgium’s finances are among the best in Europe and that Belgium offers significant solvency guarantees, particularly thanks to a very high savings rate.
+Because the market estimates that Belgium’s finances are among the best in Europe and that Belgium offers significant solvency guarantees, notably thanks to a very high savings rate.

 Nothing beats a detailed case-by-case analysis